vonsim/vonsim/docs/en/reference/encoding.md

 # Encoding

 This section describes the binary encoding of each of the simulator's instructions.
-Although the instruction set is based on Intel 8088, the encoding has been simplified for practical and educational purposes.
+Although the instruction set is based on that of the Intel 8088, the encoding has been simplified for practical and educational purposes.

 ## Acronyms and abbreviations